 In the Observer, Rob Garson‘s article questions how the French court can assess privacy damages for the publication of topless photos of the Duchess of Cambridge, better known as Kate Middleton.
 In France, “a country where female nudity has never been deemed taboo” should local standards be applied or an “Anglo-Saxon reasoning of damages and interest?”

-In the wake of the Panama Papers Rob Garson‘s opinion piece in the Observer contrasts mass leaks with the CFTC Whistleblower Program.
+In the wake of the Panama Papers Robert Garson‘s opinion piece in the Observer contrasts mass leaks with the CFTC Whistleblower Program.
 Once again, while this is not the opinion of the firm, feel free to agree.

 The Terry Bollea / Hulk Hogan v.
 Gawker trial is giving light to many important privacy and publicity issues, especially in reference to aging celebrities.
 Rob Garson‘s opinion piece

 privacy rights of children are being violated by having there pages posted on social media .
 Once again, while this is not the opinion of the firm, it provokes a conversation.